 Pianist Kaju Lee has performed in Australia, Austria, Canada, The Philippines, South Africa, South Korea, and throughout the United States.
 Her performances have been broadcast by the Canadian Broadcasting Corporation (CBC), Radio Korea in Seattle, Washington, WRGC (NPR in Georgia) and the Busan Munhwa Broadcasting Corporation in South Korea.
 As a collaborator, she is noted for her sensitive, colorful playing, expressive tones, and her ability to “blend the sound and make music together” with other fine musicians.

-Currently, Kaju teaches and collaborates at Georgia College in Milledgeville, Georgia.
+Currently, Kaju is Assistant Professor of Piano Pedagogy and Collaborative Arts at the University of Wisconsin-Platteville, where she overseas the piano/keyboard area, and teaches piano, class piano, piano pedagogy and collaborative piano.
 She is also on the piano faculty at the Interlochen Arts Camps.
-She has worked at Sam Houston State University in Huntsville, Texas, and the Texas Young Artists Competition, the University of Miami in Salzburg, Austria, the Choral Symphony Society in New York City, and the Pre-College Division of the Manhattan School of Music.
+She has taught and collaborated at Georgia College in Milledgeville, Georgia, Sam Houston State University in Huntsville, Texas, the Texas Young Artists Competition, the University of Miami in Salzburg, Austria, the Choral Symphony Society in New York City, and the Pre-College Division of the Manhattan School of Music.
 She has also adjudicated for several competitions, including South Carolina Music Teachers Association, the Houston Music Teachers Association, the Nacogdoches Sonatina Festival (Texas), the Conroe Music Teachers Association (Texas), the Cypress Creek Music Teachers Association (Texas), the Abraham Baldwin Agricultural College Piano Competition (Georgia) and the Bridging the Gap Music Festival & Competition in the Philippines.

 Her teachers and coaches include Dale Bartlett, Mary Dibbern, Raymond Beegle, Maestro Nicholas Carthy, Gregory Chaverdian, Jonathan Feldman, Vladimir Feltsman, Leonard Hokanson, Michael McMahon, Mutsumi Moteki, Heasook Rhee, Wolfram Rieger, Gait Sirguey, Robert Spillman, and the Takás String Quartet.